God Loves People and Places

 I didn’t think any more of it until a full five years later.
 At that time I was studying at the other end of the country in the city of Nottingham.
 I was studying at St John’s Theological College in Bramcote, but to balance my social life I had adopted a hall of residence at the campus of the University that was home to our degree faculty.
 There I befriended Donald.
 One evening I was enjoying an evening beer with Donald – my friend – and with an out of town friend of my friend and a friend of the friend of my friend.
 And I shared the story I just shared with you.

 When I concluded, the friend of the friend of my friend said, “And the person who had the room after Owen?
-He became a Christian too?”
+He found God too?”

 He seemed to be willing me onto the next episode of the adventure.